cmanv/zwm/readme.md

 # DESCRIPTION

-**zwm** is an hybrid dynamic tiling/stacking window manager for X11.
+**zwm** is an hybrid stacking/tiling window manager for X11.
+It supports a stacking mode and 3 tiling modes.
 It features a number of configurable keyboards control functions, workspaces and a configurable menu.
 It is also able to send and receive messages through sockets.

 # COMMAND LINE OPTIONS